SPRING 2025 CLASSES

 Grand Junction, CO 81501

 By challenging your brain to learn new and novel tasks, you activate underused pathways and connections.
 The games you will learn to play during this two-session, two-hour class will encourage a fit and flexible mind.
-And, most importantly, the class will be fun.
+Most importantly, the class will be fun.
 Participants are expected to attend both sessions.
+(Class limit: 12)

 Redlands United Methodist - Fellowship Hall